What’s the best way to get a group of men into the discussion? Which men’s group topics will work best? What are the best men’s group ice breakers?

 - Ask questions that dive deeper – The reality is that some guys are more open than others.
 With some guys, you need to drag it out of them a bit more.
 The best way to do this is by asking questions.
 If a guy shares something, ask questions that make him feel more.
 “What was the worst part of that?”, “What are you feeling?” and repeating the last few words of the sentence and adding “Tell me more about that” are great ways to get a guy to open up further and become more vulnerable.

 - Make them laugh – Many times humor can deflate the insecurity and heavy vibes that can come from having important discussions around men’s group topics.
+An ice breaker for a men’s group can be invaluable!
 I try to fit a couple of laughs into every meeting because it can lighten the mood and get guys to open up further.

 Those are the key pieces to getting guys to open up to discussions in a men’s group.
 But…